dotnet/AspNetCore.Docs/docs/client-side/angular.rst

 	:linenos:
 	:emphasize-lines: 6-7,13

-Let's take a quick look at the ASP.NET 5 web service and the model behind it.
+Let's take a quick look at the ASP.NET 5 Web API and the model behind it.
 The Person model is a plain POCO (Plain Old CLR Object) with Id, FirstName and LastName properties:

 .. literalinclude:: angular/sample/src/Models/Person.cs
 	:language: csharp